Some awesome stories about nursing life—and sometimes about money

 Brand New Nurse, California Dreamin’

-I have been a Registered Nurse for 15 years.
+I have been a Registered Nurse for almost 20 years.
 I moved to California from the Philippines when I was 21 years old.
 My first job was at a nursing home in Los Angeles.
 Although the pay was low, the benefits were almost non-existent, and the nurse-to-patient ratio was overwhelming, I was thrilled to be working and earning my own money.
 I worked with some of the loveliest people and met my best friends there.
 Eventually, I transitioned to working in a hospital at a time when hospitals were only hiring those with hospital experience—a bit of a catch-22!
 It was my goal to work in a hospital so I could work three 12-hour shifts and have another job on the side.
 I thought I was going to make so much money!
 Yay!

 Anxiety, Depression, Burnout

 My first hospital job was at a county hospital in Los Angeles, on a med-surg, telemetry, and oncology floor.
-Man, that was tough!
+Man, that was rough!
 I don’t know about you, but I experienced firsthand the saying, “nurses eat their young.”
 I don’t understand why some nurses are so mean.
-I especially hated the shift endorsements because I tried to finish everything during my shift, yet some nurses I reported to still made me feel like I hadn’t accomplished anything despite running around like a chicken with its head cut off.
-That job gave me so much anxiety—I wasn’t sleeping well and often cried in the car after my shifts.
+I especially hated shift endorsements because I tried to finish everything during my shift, yet some nurses I reported to still made me feel like I hadn’t accomplished anything despite running around like a chicken with its head cut off.
+That job gave me so much anxiety.
+I wasn’t sleeping well and often cried in the car after my shifts.
 And then I had to go to my other job.

 After almost five years of this, I nearly had a mental breakdown.
 Can you imagine working a 12-hour shift, then coming home and being unable to sleep because you’re so anxious about your next shift?

 I didn’t even make it to five years (which would have vested me in my pension) before I handed in my two-week notice.
 I didn’t have another job lined up; I was just done.
 Oh, and another reason I couldn’t continue was the awful vacation policy.
 We were only approved for two weeks of paid or even unpaid vacation per year.
 How is that possible?
-It was so depressing to think that you only get to step away from work that little in an entire year.
+It was so depressing to think that you only get to step away from (toxic) work that little in an entire year.

 New Beginnings